unChaz/sci-fi-5e/srd/classes/paladin.md

 ##### Channel Divinity

-Your oath allows you to channel divine energy to fuel magical effects.
+Your oath allows you to channel divine energy to fuel tek effects.
 Each Channel Divinity option provided by your oath explains how to use it.

 When you use your Channel Divinity, you choose which option to use.
 You must then finish a short or long rest to use your Channel Divinity again.